-Yes, you’ve just found yourself a new favorite popsicle for summer.
-Matcha and cream are a match made in hot weather heaven.
-Get the Matcha Green Tea Popsicles recipe.
+Yes, you’ve just found yourself a new favorite treat for summer.
+Matcha and cream are a match made in hot weather heaven; add ginger cookies à la Coolhaus and you have your new ideal ice cream sandwich.
+Get the Matcha Ice Cream Sandwich recipe.
+(Less work, but no less delicious: Matcha Green Tea Popsicles.)

 These may look like a dessert out of a Dr. Seuss book, but we promise they’re quite delicious.
 You may even forget that molten lava cakes taste best with chocolate.
 Get the Matcha Molten Lava Cakes recipe.

 You’ve seen the Insta-famous dalgona coffee, but have you seen the matcha version of it?
 No need to be green with envy over anyone lucky enough to be sipping one, because they’re easy to whisk up at home.
 Get the Dalgona Matcha Latte recipe.

 Look for high-quality matcha in grocery stores like Whole Foods, at local specialty tea shops, or online.